OfficeDev/Microsoft-Teams-Samples/samples/requirement-targeting-oneway-dependency/nodejs/README.md

 urlFragment: officedev-microsoft-teams-samples-requirement-targeting-oneway-dependency
 ---

-# Microsoft Teams RT Sample App Feature.
+# Microsoft M365 RT Sample App Feature.

 - Microsoft M365 RT sample app in Node.js which specify one-way-dependency relationships between app capabilities (using "elementRelationshipSet") and functionality requirements of a particular app capability (using "hostMustSupportFunctionalities").